hyhieu/hyhieu.github.io/blog/mla.md

 Amazing, but not with a serious problem coming next!

 ### RoPE
-Attention need RoPE to encode positional information, i.e., to tell for each token what is its index in its sequence.
+Attentions need RoPE to encode positional information, i.e., to tell for each token what is its index in its sequence.
 The problem is that RoPE depends on $t$:
 RoPE works by inserting a matrix $R_t$ into the Softmax step, so that: